 I only wanted to keep clothes that fit me right at that moment.
 My shape and size had changed after having our babies, and I wanted to make sure what I kept fit me nicely now.
 Anything too big or too small, or not fitting my new shape, didn’t belong in my closet.

 *If you are in a position where your weight might change, you may want to keep some larger or smaller clothes.
-However, I suggest being very selective with what you keep.
+However, I suggest being very selective about what you keep.
 Keep only your absolute favourite pieces that you will love to wear again.
-If you’re planning to lose weight for example, you’ll probably want to treat yourself to a few new pieces to celebrate.
+If you’re planning to lose weight, for example, you’ll probably want to treat yourself to a few new pieces to celebrate.
 Don’t hold on to anything you don’t love or is just ok.
 Only keep what you know you’ll love.*

 2. Is it damaged, stained or needs repair?